 We asked people how many books they read in 2022.
 It turns out there are many light readers, and quite a few dedicated bookworms, but much fewer moderately-committed readers.
 What really stands out, however, is how the United States compares to other countries.
 America is a nation of bookworms.

 Survey says: 39% said they read over 20 books in 2022.
-This is much higher than the world averages of 27%.
+This is much higher than the world average of 27%.
 25% said they read one to five books, which is lower than the world average of 32%.
 Just 16% said they read six to 10 books, and 18% read 11 to 20 books in 2022, similar to the world average.

 One comment we got from a US reader might just describe the ultimate bookworm: